Permafrost/Tundra/SERVICES.md

 * `$document` is the given `IData` document with either the first or all occurrences of the given [regular expression pattern] in each string value replaced with `$replacement`.

 ---

-### tundra.document.value:trim

-DEPRECATED: use `tundra.document:trim` instead.

-Removes leading and trailing whitespace from all string values in the given IData document.

-#### Inputs:

-* `$document` is an IData document whose string values are to be trimmed of leading and trailing whitespace characters.
-* `$recurse?` is an optional boolean indicating if embedded IData documents and IData[] document lists should also have their string values trimmed.
-Defaults to `false`.

-#### Outputs:

-* `$document` is the given IData document with all string values trimmed of leading and trailing whitespace characters.

----